 - After 90 days, Medicare gives you 60 additional days of inpatient hospital care to use during your lifetime.

 - For each of these “lifetime reserve days” you use in 2021, you’ll pay a daily coinsurance of $742.

 When you’re sick or injured and your doctor admits you to a hospital or long-term care facility, it’s important to understand what your costs and coverage will look like.

 If you have original Medicare, Part A will cover your hospital stay, including your room, meals, nursing care, medications, and other needed supplies.
 For each inpatient hospital stay, you’re eligible for up to 90 days of coverage.

 But what happens if your stay lasts longer than that?
 Medicare gives you an extra 60 days of inpatient care you can use at any time during your life.
 These are called lifetime reserve days.

-Next, we’ll look more closely at how you can use lifetime reserve days and what out-of-pocket costs you can expect in 2020.
+We’ll look more closely at how you can use lifetime reserve days and what out-of-pocket costs you can expect in 2021.

 If you’re admitted to a hospital or long-term care facility for inpatient care, Medicare Part A covers up to 90 days of treatment during each benefit period.
 If you need to remain in the hospital after those 90 days are up, you have an additional 60 days of coverage, known as lifetime reserve days.